MS in Geosciences Program

-The department has a MS in geological sciences program, which emphasizes involvement in research projects.
-Typically, students joining the MS program do coursework during the first year and complete their MS research and thesis in their second year.
+The department has a master of science in geosciences program, which emphasizes involvement in research projects.
+Typically, students joining the MS program complete coursework during the first year and undertake their MS research and thesis in their second year.

 Undergraduate students already a part of the Department of Earth and Environmental Science (EES) can apply for the 3+2 master’s program.
 Students in this program typically continue their senior thesis research with their academic advisor.
 Graduate courses taken during the fourth year that are not required for the undergraduate degree program may be applied toward the master’s degree.